User login

 Your business will probably use many types of computer hardware.
 And some items of computer hardware require significant capital expenditure.
 For instance:

 • A network server.
+Your server allows you to store, share, control and protect your key business information centrally.
 This type of computer hardware is expensive to buy, install and run – but will last around five years and can bring enormous benefits.

 • Network equipment.
 A key part of your IT infrastructure.
 Individual network components are cheap, but you usually need a lot of them.